-The outstanding advances arising from these transactions amounting to P106.1 million and P70.9 million as at December 31, 2017 and 2016, respectively, is presented as Due from Related Parties account in the statements of financial position.
+The outstanding advances arising from these transactions amounting to P8.3 million and P106.1 million as at December 31, 2018 and 2017, respectively, is presented as Due from Related Parties account in the consolidated statements of financial position.

 The movements in the Due from Related Parties account are shown below.